 What accountability actually amounts to is less of a recommendation on how to start a low-carb diet and more of a long-term success STRATEGY.

 What will you do when your first dinner party comes up?
 Or the next holiday?
 Considering these occasions before they happen is a great way to avoid temptation and staying in alignment with your low-carb life plan!

-Eating low-carb is already so satisfying.
-And there are lots of delicious options out there.
-So the temptation to cheat is not really that big – just check out my Grilled Chicken Wings Recipe and thank me later.
+There are lots of delicious low carb options out there, even for dessert.
+So the temptation to cheat is not really that big – just check out this Low Carb Banana Cream Pie recipe and thank me later!

 The intention of intermittent fasting is NOT to reduce calories.
 You actually have the same amount of calories in a CONDENSED period of time.
 Calorie restriction is not healthy.